A Roman Scandal (film)

 A Roman Scandal is a 1919 American short silent comedy film starring Colleen Moore, and directed by Al Christie.
+A print of A Roman Scandal exists.

 Plot

 Mary is stage struck and will not marry until she makes it in show business.
 Her fiance is distraught that they might never marry.
 The actors of the local stage company go on strike, leaving management with nobody to fill all the roles.
 Mary volunteers herself and her fiance, and in the confusion of the production, chaos follows.
 In the end, Mary abandons her dreams for domestic bliss.